ValidMind for model validation 3 — Developing a potential challenger model

 Key insights:

-• Minimal overfitting in binary categorical features for logistic regression: HasCrCard, IsActiveMember, Geography, and Gender segments in log_model_champion show AUC gaps well below the threshold, indicating stable generalization in these features.
+• Minimal overfitting in categorical features for logistic regression: For categorical features such as HasCrCard, IsActiveMember, Geography, and Gender, the logistic regression model shows AUC gaps well below the threshold, indicating stable generalization in these dimensions.

-The results indicate that the random forest model demonstrates extensive overfitting across all examined features, with AUC gaps substantially exceeding the threshold in most segments.
-In contrast, the logistic regression model exhibits overfitting primarily in specific, often low-sample, feature bins, while maintaining stable performance in the majority of segments.
-Overfitting is most pronounced in regions with limited data, particularly for the random forest model, underscoring the importance of segment-level evaluation in model validation.
+The results indicate that the random forest model is highly susceptible to overfitting across nearly all feature segments, with AUC gaps consistently exceeding the diagnostic threshold.
+In contrast, the logistic regression model demonstrates more localized overfitting, primarily in low-sample or high-value Balance and EstimatedSalary segments, while maintaining stable performance in categorical features.
+These findings highlight the importance of monitoring segment-level performance, particularly in regions with limited data, and underscore the differing generalization characteristics between model types.

 Tables